Buck Hartsook Ultralite

 What it is: Buck Model #0860BKS-B, designed by Doug Hartsook, and made in the USA.
 Blade is a 1 7/8" Talon, Length overall is 4 1/8”.
 It's made from S30V stainless Steel, Bos hardened to 58-60 Rc, and coated with black oxide.
 It comes with a molded nylon sheath, and a paracord lanyard attached to the handle.

 Buck’s website claims it weighs 0.5 oz.
 (14.2 g).
 I found no combination of knife, sheath and lanyard that came out to 14.2g.
 On my scale, the knife alone is 12g, the lanyard is 5g, and the sheath is 10g for a total of 27g / .95 oz.
 Maybe if I removed the lanyard it'd be .5ozs, but not as configured.

 So that pissed me off.
 Still …

 S30V is considered a premium steel, designed specifically for cutlery.
-Buck considers S30V to be “the absolute best blade steel available and it's made in America.
+Buck considers S30V to be “the absolute best blade steel available," and it's made in America.
 S30V contains carbon as well as high amounts of chromium, molybdenum and vanadium.
 Double-tempered – it can be hardened to a Rockwell hardness of RC 59.5-61.”

 Bos hardening refers to Paul Boss, who is widely regarded as the master of heat-treating steel.
 He built Buck’s facility, and still oversees it.